-Introductory Incident: Aurora Health Care, a community owned, not-for-profit health care system, has actively pursued a basic expansion strategy of integration (along with minor ventures into expansion via diversification, market and product development, and penetration) using several market entry strategies including mergers, alliances, acquisitions, and internal development.
 Questions that might be posed to the class as a starting point for discussing this and the next chapter include: "Which strategies are most appropriate in which situations?"
 "Is there a hierarchy of strategies?"
 "Which are superordinate and which subordinate?"
 "How do organizations select a strategy - especially in turbulent times?"
 Chapter 6 introduces the types of strategies and presents a comprehensive schematic or map of the hierarchy of strategic alternatives.
 Chapter 7 discusses methods for analyzing the alternatives to make a strategic choice.

 - I. Strategy Formulation and Decision Logic.
 Learning Objective 1 - A. Strategy is a decision-making process.
 (Refer to Exhibit 6-2 for the decision logic.) - B. There are four types of strategies (each with several sub types) that make up the strategy formulation process.
 Strategy is developed through: - Directional strategies mission, vision, values, and goals; - Adaptive strategies expansion, contraction, and maintenance of scope; - Market entry strategies purchase, cooperation, and development; - Competitive strategies strategic posture and positioning strategies. - C. Decisions concerning these strategies must be made sequentially, with each subsequent decision more specifically defining the activities of the organization.
 It is very important to emphasize that strategy formulation can be a logical process.
 Exhibit 6-3 provides the scope and role of the types of strategies and helps explain that logic.
 Learning Objective 2 - D. Exhibit 6-4 provides a conceptual map of the chapter and can serve as a topical outline for class lecture and discussion.
 We have found that recreating Exhibit 6-4 on the blackboard and discussing (from left to right) each strategy type and its various alternatives works quite well.
 This approach demonstrates the strategic decision making logic (broadest decisions to more specific decisions) and the various alternatives under each strategy type.

-Learning Objective 2 - II.
-Directional Strategies.Learning Objectives 3 and 4 - A. The directional strategies are mission, vision, values, and goals.
+Learning Objective 2

+- II.
+Directional Strategies.
+Learning Objectives 3 and 4 - A. The directional strategies are mission, vision, values, and goals.
 They set the broadest direction for the organization. - B. The directional strategies are a part of both situational analysis and strategy formulation.
 In situational analysis they describe the current state of the organization and codify its basic beliefs and philosophy.

-They are a part of formulation because they set the broadest direction for the organization.
+They are a part of formulation because they set the broadest direction for the organization. - III.

-III.
 Adaptive Strategies.
-Learning Objectives 3 and 4

-A. The adaptive strategies are divided into expansion, contraction, and maintenance of scope and represent the first decision that is made after determining the directional strategies.
-Thus, "Should we expand, contract, or remain about the same?"
+Learning Objectives 3 and 4 - A. The adaptive strategies are divided into expansion, contraction, and maintenance of scope and represent the first decision that is made after determining the directional strategies.
+Thus, "Should we expand, contract, or remain about the same?" is a fundamental question for further strategy development.

-(Note: we have provided several summary charts that can be useful in the lecture or discussion of the chapter.
-Exhibit 6-4 provides the overview or map, Exhibit 6-7 shows the rationale and relative risk of each of the expansion adaptive strategies, and Exhibit 6-20 provides a definition and actual examples of each adaptive strategic alternative and the other strategy types.)
-These exhibits provide a quick reference as to how the alternative fits within the decision making logic, an explicit definition and real example, and the rationale for pursuing the strategy.
+(Note: We have provided several summary charts that can be useful in the lecture or discussion of the chapter.
+Exhibit 6-4 provides the overview or map, Exhibit 6-9 shows the rationale and relative risk of each of the expansion adaptive strategies, and Exhibit 6-20 provides a definition and actual examples of each adaptive strategic alternative and the other strategy types.
+These exhibits provide a quick reference as to how the alternative fits within the decision making logic, an explicit definition and real example, and the rationale for pursuing the strategy.)